La-Caverne-aux-Lapins-Noirs/cccd/README.md

 - Filtering out frills.
 - Match line of a same scope regardless of their order
 - Match scope of a same scope regardless of their order.
+- Increasing cheat score by having lines in the same order, regardless lines between them.